apache/metron/metron-platform/metron-parsers/README.md

 }
 ```

 when applied to a message containing keys field1, field2 and field3, will only output the first two.
+It is also worth noting that two standard fields - timestamp and original_source - will always be passed along whether they are listed in output or not, since they are considered core required fields.

 * `IP_PROTOCOL` : This transformation maps IANA protocol numbers to consistent string representations.